desmondfowler/Azeroth-Tour-Guide/README.md

    - Ensure mobile-responsive design so it doesn’t suck on my phone.

 3. **Frontend Testing**
-   - Throw it at Chrome, Firefox, maybe my phone—see what breaks.
+   - Throw it at Chrome, Firefox, maybe my phone, see what breaks.
 Ask friends for feedback.

 4. **Backend**
-   - Use **Python with Flask** for the server (no Rust servers like Actix or Rocket, keeping it Python).
+   - Use **Python with Flask** for the server.
-   - Start with **MySQL** for the database (relational, not MongoDB—still deciding if PostgreSQL later).
+   - Start with **MySQL** for the database.
-   - Build a REST API to feed the frontend some sweet, sweet data.
+   - Build a REST API to feed the frontend.

 5. **Integration**
    - Fetch API data to replace static content.
-Make it dynamic, baby.

 6. **Backend Testing**
-   - Write some `pytest` unit tests for the API (no `cargo test` since we’re not in Rust-land).
+   - Write some `pytest` unit tests for the API.
    - Smash frontend and backend together, pray it works.

 7. **Deploy**
-   - Dockerize it and deploy on HomeLab Kubernetes first (AWS later if I’m rich).
+   - Dockerize it and deploy on HomeLab Kubernetes first.
    - Add monitoring so I know if it dies in the middle of the night.

 ## Future Features